dennis-kao/MendelianRNA-seq/README.md

 **SpliceJunctionDiscovery.sh and SpliceJunctionSummary.py have been rewritten and condensed in a single script called SpliceJunctionDiscovery.py.
 A small bug in NormalizeSpliceJunctionValues.py has been fixed.
 No other scripts have been modified.
 SpliceJunctionDiscovery still outputs a text file that works with Beryl's NormalizeSpliceJunctionValues.py and FilterSpliceJunctions.py scripts.**

 - SpliceJunctionDiscovery has been rewritten in Python and parallelized - decreasing processing time by a factor proprotional to the number of worker processes
 - CIGAR string parsing is handled by a function called parseCIGARForIntrons() whereas before CIGAR strings were handled by piping through multiple bash tools.
-As a result of improper parsing using bash tools, junction start and/or stop positions were not reported properly (i.e. 1:100-200*1D30 represents an alignment that should really be 1:100-230 or 1:100-231)
+As a result of improper parsing using bash tools, junction start and/or stop positions were not reported properly (e.x.
+1:100-200*1D30 represents an alignment that should really be 1:100-230 or 1:100-231)
 - Junction flanking in NormalizeSpliceJunctionValues.py has been fixed and now works.
-When flanking junctions were added to the set in the original make_annotated_junction_set(), individual characters in the string were added as opposed to the entire string itself (i.e. 1:100-200 gets added as '1', ':', '0', '2', '-')
+When flanking junctions were added to the set in the original make_annotated_junction_set(), individual characters in the string were added as opposed to the entire string itself (e.x.
+1:100-200 gets added as '1', ':', '0', '2', '-')

 ## Citations